 The Villages at Carver Family YMCA resides in a mixed-income community, known as the Villages at Carver, which opened in 2001.
 The entire community spans 105-acres including a community center, a club house, jogging trails, and a linear park.
 The YMCA is an 8-acre sports complex located in Atlanta on Pryor Road, just south of the Atlanta Braves Turner Field.
 This YMCA provided the first organized, recreational program available for the Pryor Road corridor at that time.
-The Villages at Carver Family YMCA played a vital role in a revitalization effort by providing 500 inner-city kids new sporting opportunities during its first year alone, as well as after-school and summer programs like baseball, softball, and t-ball which will integrate academic enrichment and homework assistance with teamwork and character development.
+The Villages at Carver Family YMCA played a vital role in a revitalization effort by providing 500 inner-city kids new sporting opportunities during its first year alone.
+It also provides after-school and summer programs like baseball, softball, and t-ball, which will integrate academic enrichment and homework assistance with teamwork and character development.

 The Baseball Academy opened in style on April 12, 2006.
 Atlanta Braves players Brian Jordan, John Smoltz, Chipper Jones and Mike Hampton were all on hand to help kick off the new Baseball Academy with the Braves Heavy Hitter drum squad and the Tomahawk Dance team.